 HRR tables and plots were developed for stacks of one through seven trays filled with TS and TP cables.
 The HRR tables and plots for TS cables can also be used for Kerite cables.

-The table/plot set C HRRs for TS cables were calculated assuming 75 of the trays are filled with cables that have the characteristics of cable #16 in Reference 36 (also referred to as cable #13 in Section 8.2.6, Section 8.2.7, and Table 8-1 of this NUREG).
+The table/plot set C HRRs for TS cables were calculated assuming 75 percent of the trays are filled with cables that have the characteristics of cable #16 in Reference 36 (also referred to as cable #13 in Section 8.2.6, Section 8.2.7, and Table 8-1 of this NUREG).
 This cable was chosen because, of all the TS cables that were tested, it results in the highest amount of active polymer in the trays.
-The tables and plots for TP cables were developed in the assumption that 75 of the trays are filled with cables that have the characteristics of cable #701 in Reference 36, which was the only true TP cable that was tested.
-The input parameters for the cable tray fire propagation model calculations are given in Table 6...
+The tables and plots for TP cables were developed in the assumption that 75 percent of the trays are filled with cables that have the characteristics of cable #701 in Reference 36, which was the only true TP cable that was tested.
+The input parameters for the cable tray fire propagation model calculations are given in Table 6.3.7.